Back to Library

 Exercise Guide

-How to do a barbell wide grip upright row
+How to do barbell wide grip upright row

 The barbell wide grip upright row is an effective compound exercise for targeting the lateral deltoids and the upper trapezius.
 Utilizing a wider grip can help reduce internal rotation of the shoulder, potentially making the movement more comfortable for some individuals.
 It is an excellent choice for broadening the shoulders and building a strong upper back, contributing to a more athletic and balanced physique.